dekoza/mtgpl/docs/_sources/AFR.rst.txt

    |tap|, Exile The Book of Vile Darkness and artifacts you control named Eye of Vecna and Hand of Vecna: Create Vecna, a legendary 8/8 black Zombie God creature token with indestructible and all triggered abilities of the exiled cards.

-:mtgtip:`Check for Traps<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/f/6f58ea8a-30ac-45b0-a701-8b8d8262cfcf.jpg?1625518484|https://scryfall.com/card/afr/92/check-for-traps?utm_source=api>`
+:mtgtip:`Check for Traps<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/f/6f58ea8a-30ac-45b0-a701-8b8d8262cfcf.jpg?1626359700|https://scryfall.com/card/afr/92/check-for-traps?utm_source=api>`
    Target opponent reveals their hand.
-You. choose a nonland card from it.
+You choose a nonland card from it.
 Exile that card.
 If an instant or a card with flash is exiled this way, they lose 1 life.
 Otherwise, you lose 1 life.

 :mtgtip:`Clattering Skeletons<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/9/09ac0b2b-d4d3-4977-b241-7788239362de.jpg?1625162925|https://scryfall.com/card/afr/93/clattering-skeletons?utm_source=api>`